tdt/core/README.md

 ### controllers

 The controllers folder is where the magic begins.
-A HTTP request finds it way to the datatank and via the configuration of tdt/start/app/config/cores.json the given URL will be passed to a controller, according to a certain regular expression.
+If you use tdt/start, a HTTP request finds it way to the datatank and via the configuration of tdt/start/app/config/cores.json the given URL will be passed to a controller, according to a certain regular expression in cores.json of tdt/start.

 example:
 "GET | (?P<packageresourcestring>.*)\\.(?P<format>[^?]+).*" : "controllers\\RController"

 This will lead a URL passed by a HTTP GET request, existing out of any given string ending with a dot followed by a string representing a format, to our RController.
 This controller will then apply further logic to provide this request of an answer.

+If you want to use The DataTank core without the use of tdt/start, you can still fill out the config of tdt\framework\Config::setConfig($array) documented in the README of the tdt/framework.

 ### formatters